JanetZhuo/checkers/README.md

 ## &sect; $TODO
 - Store the position when a piece jumped, to see if there is DOUBLE JUMP
+- Check kinged of piece for backward moves, and change man to king when applicable
 - Set timer for each turn, calculate the steps and score
 - Check if there is a winner and game over